axioned/handbook/src/content/docs/Processes/Testing/web-accessibility.md

 - **WCAG A (Minimum Standard):** We ensure that all projects meet at least WCAG A compliance as a baseline.
 - **WCAG 2.1 AA (Aim for this):** Wherever feasible, we strive to meet WCAG 2.1 AA standards, prioritizing accessibility in key areas such as navigation, contrast, and interactive elements.
-- **ARIA (Accessible Rich Internet Applications) Guidelines:** We implement ARIA roles and attributes where necessary to improve accessibility in dynamic content.
+- **ARIA (Accessible Rich Internet Applications) Guidelines:** We implement ARIA roles and attributes to provide semantic information wherever necessary (especially in web apps developed with JavaScript that do not use standard HTML elements) to improve accessibility in dynamic content.

 - **Keyboard Navigation & Focus Management**: Ensuring all functionality is accessible via keyboard navigation.